avafinn23/customer-churn-analysis/README.md

 An AUC of 0.83 indicates strong ability to distinguish between customers who churn and those who do not.

+Logistic regression and random forest models were considered for churn analysis.
+Logistic regression was selected as the primary model because it provides interpretable coefficients that clearly indicate the direction and relative strength of each churn driver.
+While random forests can capture non-linear relationships and interactions, their feature importance scores do not indicate whether features increase or decrease churn risk.
+Given the strong performance of logistic regression (AUC = 0.83), interpretability was prioritized over marginal gains in predictive accuracy.

 ---

 ## Feature Importance & Key Predictors